 Within the city limits of Baton Rouge, every type of architectural design can be found.
 Neighborhoods will often have one or two styles that all the homes share.
 For instance, the neighborhood Bernward Terrace is made up of townhomes in the Renaissance revival architectural style.
 The most common architectural design types include the ranch, traditional, cottage, modern, Mediterranean, Cape Cod, craftsman, and contemporary.
 The most popular type of home architectural design in Baton Rouge is the Acadian.

 There are several construction companies in the community that provide new construction homes, including Baton Rouge Bolt Inc, Turner Industries Group LLC., Watkins & William Contractors Inc, and Plus One Design and Construction are some of the most prominent design and construction companies in the city.

 Baton Rouge Community Amenities

 There are a lot of community amenities in Baton Rouge.
-There are many fine dining restaurants, fast food restaurants, movie theaters, community theaters, and shopping opportunities.
+There are many fine-dining and iconic restaurants, fast food restaurants, movie theaters, community theaters, water activities, and shopping opportunities.
 The city is also known for its festivals, and there are many held each year, including the Third Steet Songwriters Festival, Hot Air Balloon Festival, and the Mardi Gras Festival.